droliva10/Project_4/README.md

  - 1 vCPU
  - 2 GiB RAM

-These downloads have been tested and used to generate a live Splunk Enterprise deployment on Azure.
-They can be used to either recreate the deployment pictured above.
+These downloads have been tested and used to generate a live Splunk Enterprise deployment on Microsofy Azure.
+They can be used to either recreate the deployment pictured above or variation.

 ## [Splunk](https://www.splunk.com/)